 This historic hotel is a well-known landmark opposite the Royal Palace on the waterfront at the Tonle Sap and Mekong junction.

-In a controversial transaction that broke the leaseholder's contract, it was sold to a private development company with ties to the ruling party.
+In a controversial transaction that broke the leaseholder’s contract, it was sold in 2008 to a private development company with ties to the ruling party.

 Phnom Penh residents and other concerned persons launched a petition to save it from demolition, but its future remains uncertain.